Dumaresq family

 The Dumaresq family was a patrician family in the Channel Islands with a particularly strong presence in Jersey.
-The family would hold many offices and positions throughout the history of Jersey from the 13th century.
+The family held many offices and positions throughout the history of Jersey from the 13th century.

 Origins

 The family is said to come from Norman origins where the original members of the family arrived in Jersey; however, the family is first mentioned in Jersey during the year 1292 on the Exchequer, 21 Edward I, where it mentions a Jordan Du Maresq who was a Jurat of the Royal Court of Jersey.

 Titles

 The Dumaresq family held the following titles: